Understanding Different Roofing Styles and Shapes: A Guide by HUDCO Roofing & Exteriors

 Considerations:

-The mansard roof is characterized by its steep, nearly vertical slopes on all sides, often with dormer windows.
-It offers a distinctive and elegant appearance, making it a popular choice for historic and ornate buildings.
+The mansard roof is distinguished by steep, nearly vertical slopes on all sides, often complemented with dormer windows.
+This style creates more living space in the upper levels of a home.

 Advantages: